Beyond the brief

 Connected by a silky ribbon

-The design of this central element is inspired by the appearance of silk, a material with a long history in this area of Guangdong.
-The lobby balconies wrap around the concert halls like soft and airy silk ribbons, creating a fluid horisontal connection between the three performance spaces and the various balcony levels, complementing the organic design with a very elegant feel.
+The lobby balconies wrap around the concert halls like soft and airy silk ribbons, creating a fluid horizontal connection between the three performance spaces and the various balcony levels, complementing the organic design with a very elegant feel.